When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named John

-• John Lennon: British singer and songwriter from The Beatles.
+• John Lennon: The legendary British singer and songwriter for The Beatles.

-• John Rambo: A main character from the First Blood film franchise.
+• John Rambo: The action icon from the First Blood series.

 Is John a Good Boy Name?

+Yes, John is an excellent name.
 As a variation on the Hebrew Yochanan, the English John has become a name connotating familiarity, strength, and kindness.
-Though it was once popular, it has fallen off in popularity and therefore is classic without being overused.
-It is a good name for boys.
+Though it was once the #1 name, it has cooled off slightly, making it a “classic” without being currently overused.

 Why is John Called Jack?